37o1/JanitorLinux/README.md

 A scuffed Linux port for [the original Janitor for Mac](https://github.com/KyNorthstar/JanitorKit/tree/feature/MVP) by [Ky](https://github.com/KyNorthstar).

 Please forgive me for the horrors that you'll encounter in the source code.
 Will try to regularly update and clean the code.
-This port uses Raylib for drawing to the screen, which limit's its visual capabilities, but I won't bother using GTK.
+This port uses Raylib for drawing to the screen, which limits its visual capabilities, but I won't bother using GTK.
 This is a side-project and I do not guarantee reliability, safety or up-to-dateness of the code.

 ---